thatoneguyEVAN/cartpole-simulation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This all started after a very long night in which I stayed up way to late watching the coding train.
 I was scrolling through YouTube and saw that Dan from [The Coding Train](https://www.youtube.com/c/TheCodingTrain) uploaded a video called [Robot Controllers Part 1: PID (with Dr. Christian Hubicki)](https://www.youtube.com/watch?v=fWQWX9-8_sA).
 I said to myself "Now didn't you want to learn something about PID controllers."
 I did in fact want to do that.

 Why would I want to learn this.
 First it's just really neat math at its core.
 After wrting this I have a much better understanding of how these types of systems work.
 Second...